ilias-t/nodejs/readme.md

 * What is Node.js?
 * What is the most global object in the Node environment?
 * Why is Node's event loop useful?
+* In Node, how do we organize code into modules to require elsewhere?

 ## Additional Resources